softsys4ai/unicorn/artifact/FUNCTIONALITY.md

 # Unicorn functionality
-In this section, we introduce the Uniocorn with a walkthrough example.
+In this section, we introduce Unicorn with a walkthrough example.
 Initially we will get to familiarize with the directory structure used in this repository.

 ## Structure